SoulSolistice/esphome_vitohome/README.md

     accuracy_decimals: 1
 ```

+This starting config is deliberately **read-only** — one sensor, no writable
+entities.
+That is the right way to begin: confirm the link comes up and that a
+datapoint you can verify against the front panel reads correctly, before adding
+anything that writes.

 The `converter:` above is one preset among several.
 For the full set of
 converters, the options each platform (`sensor`, `binary_sensor`,
 `text_sensor`, `number`, `select`, `switch`) accepts, and how a raw Optolink payload